-What is Monopolistic Competition?
+What is a Monopolistic Competition?

-Monopolistic Competition is a market structure, that is characterized by having many firms that sell products that are differentiated, resulting in no perfect substitutes in the market.
+Monopolistic Competition is a market structure that is characterized by having many firms that sell products that are differentiated, resulting in no perfect substitutes in the market.
 There are enough consumers and producers in the market such that no firm is a price setter, however, firms do have a degree of control over the price they set.
 Products in this type of market structure, are different enough that there are non-price differences between competing products.
 Barriers to entry and exit the market are generally small.
-The main characteristic of monopolistic competition is that there is product differentiation, some consumers may choose to pay a little more for a product from a certain producer, something that on perfect competition is not allowed.
+The main characteristic of monopolistic competition is that there is product differentiation, some consumers may choose to pay a little more for a product from a certain producer, something that in a perfect competition market is not allowed.